GrfxGuru/100-days-of-code/log.md

 **Link to work project:** [https://github.com/GrfxGuru/CodeNotesForiOS][1]

+### Day 65: March 23rd, 2017

+**Today's Progress**: The Change log
+- Attention starts to move towards clean-up and bugs.

+**Thoughts**
+At this point in the development, I feel the need to start getting feedback on bugs and refinement.
+Not sure yet how to go about getting outside testers, but I am going to start looking into it.

 ### Day 64: March 22nd, 2017

 **Today's Progress**: The Change log
 - Moved paste button to the editor view.
 - Added a clear button to the editor view.
-- Added attribution for the Evergreen logging framework [https://github.com/knly/Evergreen](https://github.com/knly/Evergreen)
+- Added attribution for the Evergreen logging framework [https://github.com/knly/Evergreen][2]

 **Thoughts**
 I had the paste button on a view only screen, that was bad :).
 I also forgot to added the attribution for the logging framework back on **Day 62**.